davidensinger/davidensinger.github.io/_posts/2014-04-19-transferring-the-dns-from-namecheap-to-cloudflare-for-github-pages.md

 This is our exact setup since [Namecheap](http://www.namecheap.com/?aff=32887) doesn’t support the `ALIAS` record, which is suggested by [Setting up a custom domain with Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 For more info see my previous post on [Setting the DNS for GitHub Pages on Namecheap](http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/).

 That said, the `ALIAS` record doesn’t have robust support amongst registrars.
-I don’t have a good technical understanding of DNS, so I defer to the following post for a better explanation of the pitfalls of this new type of DNS record.
+I don’t have a good technical understanding of DNS, so I defer to the following post for a better explanation of the potential pitfalls of the `ALIAS` record.

 <div class="yellow-box">
   <p><strong>Warning:</strong> <a href="https://iwantmyname.com/blog/2014/01/why-alias-type-records-break-the-internet.html">Why ALIAS-type DNS Records Break The Internet</a> by <a href="https://twitter.com/norbu09">@norbu09</a></p>
 </div>

 ## CloudFlare to the Rescue
 Through his research, Ian came across [a post at Higher Order Heroku](http://www.higherorderheroku.com/articles/cloudflare-dns-heroku/) that subsequently led him to CloudFlare.
 It seems that a common request amongst users was for an Alias-type record to use with AWS, Heroku, and GitHub Pages.
-In response, CloudFlare introduced CNAME Flattening earlier this year, which they introduced with this blog post: [Introducing CNAME Flattening](http://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root).
+In response, CloudFlare rolled out CNAME Flattening earlier this year, which they introduced with this blog post: [Introducing CNAME Flattening](http://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root).

 As previously stated, I don’t understand the DNS specification as well as I’d like, but CloudFlare seems confident that their new CNAME Flattening feature won’t break the Internet.
 It also won’t interfere with your `MX` records, so you need not worry about receiving your emails either.
 Ask Ian, as I questioned him on this point several times: “Hey still no email problems?”, to which his reply was always in the affirmative.